 By the end of the 18th century, it was apparent that the old London Bridge needed to be replaced.
 It was narrow and decrepit, and blocked river traffic.
 Designed in 1799 by Scottish engineer John Rennie, the new London Bridge was completed in 1831.

 As time passed, the new bridge began sinking at the rate of an inch (3 cm) every eight years.
 By 1924, the east side of the bridge was some three to four inches (102 mm) lower than the west side.
 The bridge had not been designed to withstand 20th century automotive traffic.

 The London Bridge - Lake Havasu City’s Claim to Fame

-The London Bridge in Lake Havasu City, current day
+The London Bridge Lake Havasu City, present day

-crowd and you’ll see all kinds of boats anchored in the shadow of this piece of history and icon among Arizona attractions.
+crowd.
+You’ll see all kinds of boats anchored in the shadow of this piece of history and icon among Arizona attractions.